Consolidated Appropriations Act, 2021: Top Practical Considerations on FSA, Election Change Relief

 The above applies to both health and dependent care FSAs.

-- Employees who cease participation in a health FSA during calendar year 2020 or 2021 may continue to receive reimbursements from unused benefits or contributions for claims incurred through the end of the plan year in which such participation ceased (including a grace period if applicable).
+- Employees who cease participation in a health FSA during the calendar year 2020 or 2021 may continue to receive reimbursements from unused benefits or contributions for claims incurred through the end of the plan year in which such participation ceased (including a grace period if applicable).

 - Increase the maximum age (by one year) for certain dependent care beneficiaries who aged out during 2020, and provide additional relief for such dependent care beneficiaries in 2022.